-If you love art and beauty don’t miss this appointment (Palazzo Strozzi and Museo Nazionale del Bargello, Florence, 09 March – 14 July, 2019) where you can discover the real essence of Renaissance through the works and the influence of “Leonardo’s Master”: Verrocchio !
+Art and beauty lovers couldn’t miss this appointment (Palazzo Strozzi and Museo Nazionale del Bargello, Florence, 09 March – 14 July, 2019) where to discover the real essence of Renaissance through the works and the influence of “Leonardo’s Master”: Verrocchio !

 After training periods as goldsmith and sculptor at Donatello and Desiderio da Settignano workshops, Andrea del Verrocchio afterwords had success as innovative and revolutionary painter, becoming the reference for modern painting in that period.
 Originally he took inspiration from the typical landscapes of flemish painters, but he had the capability to add to his works the special brightness, tensions and emotions that identified the lively period of Medici’s Florence, engaging in his workshop extraordinary talents as the young Leonardo da Vinci together with Perugino, Ghirlandaio, Fra Filippo Lippi, Pintoricchio, Antonio del Pollaiolo, Mino da Fiesole, Francesco di Simone Ferrucci, Lorenzo di Credi.

-Among the over 100 masterpieces in this showcase, as works of Lorenzo di Credi, brotherly friend of Leonardo, we can admire the famous Madonna Dreyfus (called also “Madonna della melagrana”, coming from Washington, National Gallery of Art, Samuel H. Kress Collection) and the Madonna della Giuggiola (Torino, Musei Reali Torino, Galleria Sabauda) in which some shapes and elements are so similar that for long time these works have been considered Leonardo’s ones!
+Among the over 100 masterpieces in this showcase, as works of Lorenzo di Credi, brotherly friend of Leonardo, we have admired the famous Madonna Dreyfus (called also Madonna della melagrana, coming from Washington, National Gallery of Art, Samuel H. Kress Collection) and the Madonna della Giuggiola (Torino, Musei Reali Torino, Galleria Sabauda) in which some shapes and elements are so similar that for long time these works have been considered Leonardo’s ones!

-Along the showcase path, through the sculptures, reliefs, preparatory drawings, paintings, we have the chance to live again the intense career of a real “Master of the Masters” who embodies the spirit of a whole age, the Italian Renaissance, with the power of its universal values.
+Along the showcase path, through the sculptures, reliefs, preparatory drawings, paintings, we have had the chance to live again the intense career of a real “Master of the Masters” who embodies the spirit of a whole age, the Italian Renaissance, with the power of its universal values.